openharmony/docs/en/application-dev/reference/apis/js-apis-Bundle.md

 getAbilityIcon(bundleName: string, moduleName: string, abilityName: string): Promise\<image.PixelMap>;

-Obtains the [PixelMap](js-apis-image.md) of the icon corresponding to a given bundle name, module name, and ability name.
+Obtains the [pixel map](js-apis-image.md) of the icon corresponding to a given bundle name, module name, and ability name.
 This API uses a promise to return the result.

 **Required permissions**

-ohos.permission.GET_BUNDLE_INFO_PRIVILEGED, ohos.permission.GET_BUNDLE_INFO
+ohos.permission.GET_BUNDLE_INFO_PRIVILEGED or ohos.permission.GET_BUNDLE_INFO

 **System capability**